MSF2141/MechaCar_Statistical_Analysis/README.md

 In your README, create a subheading ## T-Tests on Suspension Coils , then briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+### Part 4: Design a Study Comparing the MechaCar to the Competition

+ Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+In your description, address the following questions:
+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?

 ## Results
 Part 1: